AdaptCharm/blackhole-UD/README.md

 ## Usage

 Once the container is running, it will automatically monitor the specified NZB import directory and organize files based on your configuration.
+I have added SABnzbd as a download client but I have created a tag on it so that nzb downloads do not go to sabnzbd straight away, instead it gets routed through the blackhole.
+If it is not compatible it will send it to sabnzbd with the category set by the parent folder it came from.
+Because it has been added as a download client, the arrs will monitor the download progress from there.

+## Import Script (optional)

+I have added an import script `import.sh` to this repo that I use to control what happens on importing.
+I currently use this in conjunction with realdebrid and wanted a way to use both usenet-drive and RD together.

+If the file comes from `/symlinks`:
+- move the file as per normal importing operations.

+If the file comes from `/Import/radarr` or any other arr folder:
+- create the end path directory in the rclone usenet mount
+- move the file to the directory
+- create a symlink to /mnt/plex

+If the file comes from `/completed/radarr` or any other arr folder:
+- rclone copyto the usenet drive, this will upload it directly to usenet
+- create a symlink to /mnt/plex

+edit this script as per needed and then activate it in radarr > settings > media management > Import Using Script [x]

 ## Support